 • No publication has had both trails and climbs together in the same place.

-• My style is very terse – I use words sparingly – there is little chit-chat on any of the posts.
-But I always make sure all the relevant info is included.
+• My style is very terse – I use words sparingly, but I always make sure all the relevant info is included.

 • I have tried to use a consistent format identical in every post:

 3. Driving Instructions.
-A complete guide to driving access – only significant junctions are given their own line; minor side roads are not – tries to abbreviate the multipage descriptions of the Copelands.
+A complete guide to driving access – only significant junctions are given their own line; minor side roads are not.
+It tries to abbreviate the multipage descriptions of the Copelands.

 I have used information from notes made on the margins of my maps over the years, Earl Whipple’s guides, the KMC newsletters, John Carter’s Hiking the West Kootenay, Copeland’s two books, Janice Strong’s Mountain Footsteps and other guidebooks from the Okanagan and East Kootenay.

 Abby Wilson’s West Kootenay Hiking (www.westkootenayhiking.ca) has become the mainstay of hiking info for the West Kootenay.
 Websites are ideal platforms for hiking information changes so often.
-I would think that it will completely replace Copeland’s books as the go-to source of hiking info.
+I hope it will completely replace Copeland’s books as the go-to source of hiking info.

-Road information is in constant flux as roads especially bridges wash out with spring storms and run-off, logging patterns change, and forestry deactivates roads that have little industrial use.
+Road information is in constant flux as roads especially bridges wash out with spring storms and run-off, logging patterns change, and forestry deactivates roads with little industrial use.
 Water bars are a necessary evil to save the roads.

 The Backroad Mapbook – Kootenays is an invaluable source on roads – it names, indicates some idea of the size of the road, and often gives milages at junctions.
 It also includes virtually every trail – historic or not – that has ever existed, campgrounds etc.